pairshaped/curlingio-docs/blog/2026-02-12-the-next-version-of-curling-io.md

 ## Why a New Foundation?

 Curling IO has been serving curling clubs since late 2014.
-We upgraded the platform once already in 2019, and our v2 system has been running successfully on Rails ever since.
+We upgraded the platform once already in 2019, and our Version 2 system has been running successfully on Rails ever since.
 Everything works, clubs are happy, and growth is strong.
 So why invest in a new foundation?

 Because we're planning to be here for the long haul.
 This new foundation ensures Curling IO can serve curling clubs not just for the next few years, but for the next 20+ years.
 While competitors come and go, we're investing in infrastructure built to last and evolve with the sport.